PeterZainzinger/electric-drizzle/README.md

 * code in a rough state, just a proof of concept
 * relation are all interpreted as one to many
 * "UI" really basic
+* relational query not updating, seems like an electric bug not working with sub queries

 ## Setup